Save time and money with Loans Canada

 Secured vs. Unsecured Loans

-When you apply for a loan, your lender will examine your finances to assess the level of risk you pose as a borrower.
+When you apply for a loan in Burnaby, your lender will examine your finances to assess the level of risk you pose as a borrower.
 If you’ve got a steady income, a reasonable amount of debt, and good credit, your chances of approval will go up, giving you more borrowing power and often a lower interest rate.

 The more money you apply for, however, the less inclined any lender will be to approve you, simply because the risk is greater for them.
 Nonetheless, applying for a larger loan often means you’ll be able to ‘secure’ it with collateral, such as your house, car, or another valuable asset.
 As this gives the lender something to sell if you don’t complete your repayment plan, there’s less risk involved, the outcome for your loan will be better.